ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## How Do We Calculate a Causal Effect with Instrumental Variables Analysis?
+## How Do We Actually Calculate a Causal Effect with Instrumental Variables Analysis?

 ```yaml
 type: PureMultipleChoiceExercise